 Day 1 - Arrive Queenstown, N.Z.: Bob’s Peak

 Arrive in Queenstown, the adventure capital of the world.
-Transfer to our hotel and enjoy lunch before we take the Skyline Gondola and ride 1,500 feet up to Bob’s Peak, with its stunning panoramic view across Lake Wakatipu, to The Remarkables mountain range.
-We return to our hotel and have the rest of the evening at leisure.
+Nestled on the shores of Lake Wakatipu with a picturesque back drop of mountain ranges, it is no wonder Queenstown is one of New Zealand’s must-see destinations.
+Transfer to our hotel before meeting up with the group to depart for the Skyline Gondola.
+We’ll ride up 450 meters to Bob’s Peak with its stunning panoramic view across Lake Wakatipu to the rugged Remarkables range beyond.
+We’ll enjoy a late lunch at the aptly named Stratosfare Restaurant; then we'll return to our hotel and have the rest of the evening at leisure.
 (L)

 Day 2 - West Coast/Milford/Queenstown